 However, when you scrape Google for SEO-related data, you’re making a lot of requests to their servers in a short period of time.
-Like many other sites, Google also limits or bans visitors who submit too many requests from the same IP address.
+Like many other sites, Google also tends to limit or ban visitors who submit too many requests from the same IP address.

 This behavior is completely normal because Google wants to prevent abuse of their platform.
 There’s only one catch: if you’re going to use automated software to retrieve data from Google, there’s a big chance that your IP will get banned.